francelow/Stock_image_ecommerce/README.md

 ### Payment Processing Demo Screenshots
 <ol>
+  This is the landing page.
   <li><img src="screenshots/homepage.png" width="600" height="500"></li>
+  Select any products to add in the cart.
   <li><img src="screenshots/addtocart.png" width="600" height="500"></li>
+  You can increment/decrement/delete any product.
+The total price will be reflected accordingly.
+  When you are ready to submit your purchases, click "Buy Now".
   <li><img src="screenshots/checkout.png" width="600" height="500"></li>
   <li><img src="screenshots/checkout.png" width="600" height="500"></li>
 </ol>